Interim maintenance when divorce proceedings have started.

-Where no adequate financial provision is made for a spouse after separation, as soon as the divorce process is started they can apply to the court for a share of their higher earning spouse’s income (known as maintenance) in the interim, until financial matters are properly resolved.
-This can include:
+Where no adequate financial provision is made for a spouse after separation, he or she can apply to the court for a share of their higher-earning spouse’s income as soon as divorce proceedings are underway.

-- A legal services order: an order that a spouse provides a monthly sum (or a lump sum) to cover their legal fees.
-The court will use this power where there is no other source of funding available for legal fees (and they cannot get a litigation loan) to put the spouses on an equal footing in terms of their ability to fund independent legal advice.
+A legal services order: This orders a spouse to provide a monthly or lump sum to cover the other’s legal fees.
+The court will use this where there is no other source of funding available for legal fees (and the claimant cannot secure a litigation loan), thereby putting spouses on an equal footing in terms of their ability to fund independent legal advice.

 Seek friendly expert advice early on interim maintenance